CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.2.1 outsourcing for customers.md

 #### OPS.2.1.A16 Security check of employees (CI)

-With external outsourcing service providers SHOULD be contractually agreed that the trustworthiness of the employed personnel is suitably checked.
+With external outsourcing service providers SHOULD be contractually agreed that the trustworthiness of the staff employed is suitably checked.
 For this, criteria should be defined together.

 4 Further Information
 ------------------------------